benjaminkamya/DockAssist/README.md

 - Python
 - RDKit
 - PubChem
-- RCSB Protein Data Bank (planned)
+- RCSB Protein Data Bank

 ---

 ## Scientific Note

 DockAssist is designed as a **ligand pre-screening tool**, not a docking engine.
-It evaluates molecular descriptors that are commonly considered before molecular docking studies but does **not** predict binding affinity or docking outcomes.
+It evaluates molecular descriptors commonly considered before molecular docking studies but does **not** predict binding affinity, docking scores, binding poses, selectivity or biological activity.

 ---

 ## License

-MIT License
+This project is released under the **MIT License**.